+A road trip to Robe South Australia just has to be done at least once in your lifetime.
 Flying from one place to another sure gets you there quickly but if it's not necessary to be in a rush then why not consider enjoying a road trip from Melbourne for a short break.

-Recently I decided to do just that and i chose a place that I have been wanting to go to for a few years now.
+Recently I decided to do just that and I chose a place that I have been wanting to go to for a few years now.

 There's a wonderful little seaside hamlet called Robe, situated in the state of South Australia.
 I first read about it on my favorite seaglass site, Robe having one of the Australian beaches mentioned as being a seaglass collector's heaven.

 I had a few days to spare so I started to plan my exciting road trip to the neighboring state of South Australia.

 According to good old Google Maps, I had around 7 hours of driving to do through some of Victoria's most fascinating countryside.
 And at the other end of my drive there was plenty of accommodation to choose from.

 It's always best to do some research before you go and in doing so I managed to find plenty of things to do apart from my seaglass collecting that would certainly fill my days and nights.

 The drive, as it turned out, was a very easy one.
 Most of the roads are well sealed major highways and safe to drive on.
 I did as Siri directed at one stage(I have no idea why she sent me off on a tangent) and I found myself on a narrow country road filled with what I can only describe as mini sink holes!
 Common sense should have kept me on the major highway, Siri was just trying to save me 10 minutes drive time, I think!

 There are plenty of places to stop if you need to rest up, a great selection of food places and petrol stations along the route.